google/zetasql/docs/one-pager.md

 SELECT * FROM T1;
 ```

-The following query is disallowed due to illegal aggregation.
+The following recursive CTE is disallowed due to illegal
+aggregation.

 ```sql {.bad}
 WITH RECURSIVE